Paul YuknewiczBoris Scholl

 var conn = CloudConfigurationManager.GetSetting("MyConnectionString");

-In addition to the traditional way of creating a Windows Azure project, you can also “Azurify” an existing Web Application project.
-Let’s assume you already have a Web Application project such as an ASP.NET MVC 4 project that you want to deploy to Windows Azure.
-Right-click on your project and choose the “Add Windows Azure Cloud Service Project” command.
+In addition to the traditional way of creating an Azure project, you can also “Azurify” an existing Web Application project.
+Let’s assume you already have a Web Application project such as an ASP.NET MVC 4 project that you want to deploy to Azure.
+Right-click on your project and choose the “Add Azure Cloud Service Project” command.

 This adds a cloud service project to the solution.
-Visual Studio also adds the NuGet references needed for a Windows Azure project to the MVC project.
-In addition, the tool sets the Copy Local property for the System.Web.MVC assembly to true because the assembly isn’t available on Windows Azure.
+Visual Studio also adds the NuGet references needed for an Azure project to the MVC project.
+In addition, the tool sets the Copy Local property for the System.Web.MVC assembly to true because the assembly isn’t available on Azure.

 Once the file is downloaded to the development machine, you can import it by using the Import button on the first page of the wizard.
 All of your subscriptions will now show up in the dropdown box, as shown in Figure 6.
 The nice thing about the dropdown box is that you can also manage your authentication settings such as creating new certificates, renaming credentials and so on.